 7. Golden Temple, India

 Many people have this stereotypical belief about India being crowded and loud.
-While this may be true in some areas, India is still home to some of the most serene and tranquil destinations.
+While this may be true in some areas, India is still home to some of the most serene destinations.
 It’s also been famous for being the ideal spot for calming meditations where you can explore your identity and seek spiritual solace.

 8. The Cathedral of Santiago de Compostela, Spain